DaveHeet6208/A-Qualitative-Audit-of-Logic-Failures-in-ChatGPT/README.md

 Category: Graph Algorithms
 ________________________________________

+## NOTE:-
+📌 Cases are being progressively documented and verified.

-🌍 Real-World & Social Impact
+## 🌍 Real-World & Social Impact
 AI systems are increasingly used in education, engineering, finance, healthcare, and decision-making systems.
 Conceptual errors in foundational topics like algorithms, mathematics, and logic can lead to serious real-world consequences.
 ⚠️ Key Risks Identified